p-adic equidistribution of CM points: Special cycles in Lubin--Tate spaces and in formal groups

-If $K$ is a finite extension of $F$, we denote by $\breve K$ the completion of the maximal unramified abelian extension of $K$, $\breve{\OO}_{K}$ its ring of integers, and $k$ its residue field (which is independent of the choice of $K$).
-We endow $K$ with the absolute value $|\cd |_{K}:= |N_{K/F}(\cd)|$.
+If $K$ is a finite extension of $F$, we denote by $\breve K$ the completion of the maximal unramified extension of $K$, by $\breve{\OO}_{K}$ its ring of integers, and by $k$ the residue field of $\breve{K}$ (which is independent of the choice of $K$).